dmfay/massive-js/README.md

 });
 ```

+### Accessing the Driver

+Massive is focused on convenience and simplicity, not completeness.
+There will always be features we don't cover; that's why there's `db.run` for arbitrary queries.
+In the same vein, Massive exposes the [pg-promise](https://github.com/vitaly-t/pg-promise) driver as `db.driver` so client code can easily use its lower-level functions when necessary.

 ## REPL

 Massive.js ships with a REPL (read-evaluate-print loop), an interactive console that lets you connect to a database and execute JavaScript code.
 The easiest way to run it is to install globally: